-The prime number theorem determines the average distribution of the primes.
+The prime number theorem gives us the average distribution of the primes.
 The Riemann hypothesis tells us about the deviation from the average.
-Formulated in Riemann's 1859 paper, it asserts that all the 'non-obvious' zeros of the zeta function are complex numbers with real part 1/2.
+Formulated in Riemann's 1859 paper[1], it asserts that all the 'non-trivial' zeros of the zeta function are complex numbers with real part 1/2.

-\section{Riemann Zeta Function}
+\subsection{Riemann Zeta Function}

-For a complex number $s$, the Zeta function is defined as the following infinite sum:
+For a complex number $s$ where $\Re(s) > 1$, the Zeta function is defined as the sum of the following series: In his 1859 paper[1], Riemann went further and extended the zeta function $\zeta(s)$, by analytical continuation, to an absolutely convergent function in the half plane $\Re(s) > 0$, minus a simple pole at s = 1:

-Riemann extended the domain of definition of the zeta function to the whole complex domain using the analytical continuation.
-The Dirichlet eta function $\eta(s) = Z^2(s)$ is convergent when $\Re(s) > 0$ and it is used as the analytical continuation of the zeta function on the domain where $\Re(s) > 0$.
-When $\Re(s) \leq 0$, the Riemann zeta functional equation is used as the analytical continuation for the zeta function. \\